J.D. (Scrubs): Work

 J.D. is also engaged in a constant battle with the Janitor (Neil Flynn) from the very first episode.
 The Janitor is trying to open a jammed door when J.D. suggests there may be a penny stuck in it.
 When it turns out that there is a penny stuck in the door, the Janitor vows revenge.
 Throughout the series, the Janitor frequently plays tricks and pranks on J.D.
 In the eighth-season finale, it is revealed that J.D. did accidentally put the penny in the door.
 The Janitor saw him drop the penny, but because he never admitted it, decided that J.D. had failed a "test of character," thus igniting their feud.

-J.D. leaves Sacred Heart for a job at another hospital in order to be closer to his son, Sam.
+J.D. leaves Sacred Heart for a job at another hospital (St. Vincent) where Kim works in order to be closer to his son, Sam.

-In season 9, J.D. becomes a visiting professor at Winston University, a medical school built on the old site of Sacred Heart, which has been torn down.
-He forms a bond with the series' new main character, Lucy Bennett (Kerry Bishé), whom he counsels through the rigours of life as a doctor.
+In Season 9, J.D. becomes a visiting professor at Winston University, a medical school built on the old site of Sacred Heart, which has been torn down.
+He forms a bond with the series' new main character, Lucy Bennett (Kerry Bishé), whom he counsels through the rigors of life as a doctor.
 After a few months, however, he tells her that he eventually plans to move on, and that she must find a new mentor before he leaves.
 Finally, he leaves his teaching position and steps back from mentoring Lucy, determined that she must learn to function on her own.

 Friends

 He often spends time with Chris Turk (Donald Faison), his best friend and surrogate brother, whom he first met when they were roommates at the College of William and Mary in Williamsburg, Virginia.
 The pair continue to be roommates even as they progress to become interns and then residents.
-J.D. is often shown to have a codependent relationship with Turk, regularly going through some stages of depression whenever he can't be with him.
+J.D. is often shown to have a codependent relationship with Turk, regularly going through some stages of depression whenever he cannot be with him.
 By their own admission, their relationship is a "bromance."
 In the first episode, when Turk suggests the two of them seek separate apartments to "branch out," J.D.'s inner monologue tells himself to "Tell him you think that's stupid.
 Tell him you need him," but they end up roommates again by the episode's end.
 Their friendship is often depicted as being closer and more loving than a marriage; they sum up their feelings in the song "Guy Love": "It's guy love / That's all it is / It's guy love / He's mine, I'm his / There's nothing gay about it in our eyes."

 On his first day, he also meets Carla Espinosa (Judy Reyes), a nurse who looks out for him and affectionately nicknames him "Bambi."
-On his last day at Sacred Heart, she reveals that she calls him this because he needed to learn how to walk (meaning to become a doctor).
+On his last day at Sacred Heart, she reveals that she calls him this because he "needed to learn how to walk" (meaning to become a doctor).